-Last year, I also heard the argument that with drop boxes and the ability to return your ballot to any county polling location, there was no longer a need for this three day voter protection period.
-However, that completely disregards the many people (including these young voters) who utilize mail ballots because they will be out of town on Election Day.
+Last year, I also heard the argument that with drop boxes and the ability to return your ballot to any county polling location, there was no longer a need for this three-day voter protection period.
+However, that completely disregards the many people (including these young voters) utilize mail ballots because they are out of town; ballot boxes are not an option for them.